Stacie enjoys writing about the things that interest her most: reading, writing, food, wine, and the best ways to live a healthy lifestyle.

 A chapbook is a hand-stitched pamphlet.
 In the colonial United States, street peddlers called chapmen sold chapbooks, which contained religious messages, political opinions, poetry, and popular pieces of literature.
-Today, chapbooks are stilled used as a way to self-publish.
+Today, chapbooks are still used as a way to self-publish.

 Once you have written a collection of poems that you would like to gather in a book, you should consider self-publishing them in a chapbook.
-Figuring out how to organize the poems, choosing the paper to use, and designing cover art will allow you creative control over how your poems are published.
+Figuring out how to organize the poems, choosing the paper to use, and designing the cover art will allow you creative control over how your poems are published.

 A chapbook consists of a group of folded pages tucked into one another (called a signature).
-The pages are sewn together into a cover-weight sheep of paper.
+The pages are sewn together into a cover-weight sheet of paper.
 Hand-stitching is more durable and sustainable than staples or wire stitching, which can rust or tear.
 Plus, hand-stitching is more attractive.

 Most chapbooks can be made with a three-hole stitch.
-As opposed to four-hole stitch where the knot appears off-center, the knot for the three-hole stitch appears in the center of the book, creating a symmetrical appearance.
+As opposed to a four-hole stitch where the knot appears off-center, the knot for the three-hole stitch appears in the center of the book, creating a symmetrical appearance.
 Chapbooks tend to be on the smaller side, so you can reserve the four-hole stitch for bigger projects.

-Gather Your Tools
+1. Gather Your Tools

-Cover Stock: You will need some cardstock, or other flexible paper that is thicker than text-weight paper, for the cover of the book.
+- Cover Stock: You will need some cardstock or other flexible paper that is thicker than text-weight paper, for the cover of the book.
 You want the cover to protect the pages of the text, as well as add rigidity to the book.
-The cover stock needs to be cut a big longer than the text sheet, so it completely covers the inside pages once it is folded.
+The cover stock needs to be cut a bit longer than the text sheet, so it completely covers the inside pages once it is folded.
 A good rule of thumb is to make the cover stock a half inch wider than the text sheet (if your text sheets are 8-½x11, cut your cover to 8½x11½).

-End Sheets: These are pieces of paper which can be a different color from both the cover and text sheets.
+- End Sheets: These are pieces of paper which can be a different color from both the cover and text sheets.
 These pieces are optional, but add an elegant touch to the finished chapbook.
 Cut the end sheet just a bit less long than the cover stock.
 It is folded along the text pages before the cover is added.
 Consider using delicate Japanese papers as your end sheets.

-Thread: Books are traditionally sewn with Irish linen, which is a strong thread.
+- Thread: Books are traditionally sewn with Irish linen, which is a strong thread.
 However, it is fairly pricey, so you can substitute it with button & craft thread.
 It is strong and easy to find.
 It comes in many colors, so you can use a contrasting color to your paper if you want.

-Needles: You can purchase either binding needles or tapestry needles.
-The needle you choose to use needs to be long enough to easily work with, and the eye of the needle to needs to be even with the shank.
+- Needles: You can purchase either binding needles or tapestry needles.
+The needle you choose to use needs to be long enough to easily work with, and the eye of the needle needs to be even with the shank.
 I do not recommend that you use any other kind of needle.
 Not only could they break, but sharp points can making sewing your book together dangerous.
 I strongly advise you to only use binding or tapestry needles.

-Awls: You can purchase a real book awl for several dollars, but there are other options that work as well.
+- Awls: You can purchase a real book awl for several dollars, but there are other options that work as well.
 You can use a dissecting tool (the ones with blue plastic handles), which cost less than a dollar.
 In a push, you could use a push pin or by using a plastic wine cork with a needle pressed firmly into it.
 I use the pointy end of a compass I’ve had for years.

-Folding Tools: A good folding tool is indispensible.
+- Folding Tools: A good folding tool is indispensable.
 Really good ones are made from bone, but you can also find them in plastic.
 In a pinch, you can use a pencil.
 Before using your folder, oil it with the natural oil alongside your nose.
 It sounds odd, but it really works well.

-Miscellaneous Tools: You should also keep a sharp pencil, ruler, and scissors handy.
+- Miscellaneous Tools: You should also keep a sharp pencil, ruler, and scissors handy.

-Folding the Sheets
+2. Fold the Sheets